-More specifically, if the immune cells such as Th1 and Th17 infiltrate the thyroid gland and kill thyroid cells, this can cause the thyroid to produce less thyroid hormone and, eventually, lead to an autoimmune disorder such as hypothyroidism or an autoimmune disease such as Hashimotos's Thyroiditis.
+More specifically, if the immune cells such as Th1 and Th17 infiltrate the thyroid gland and kill thyroid cells, this can cause the thyroid to produce less thyroid hormone and more TSH from the pituitary.
+And, this can, eventually, lead to an autoimmune disorder such as hypothyroidism or an autoimmune disease such as Hashimoto's Thyroiditis.

-In a different scenario, the Th2 cells trigger the B immune cells to produce antibodies that bind to thyroid cells and cause the thyroid gland to grow and produce too much thyroid hormone.
+In a different scenario, the Th2 cells trigger the B immune cells to produce antibodies that bind to thyroid cells and cause the thyroid gland to grow and produce too much thyroid hormone and less TSH from the pituitary.
 In that scenario, it can lead to an autoimmune disorder such as hyperthyroidism or an autoimmune disease such as Graves' Disease.

 In addition, based on recent studies, thyroid dysfunction can affect the small intestine by causing the tight junctions to spread open.
 This, in turn, can lead to problems with the small intestine, known as leaky gut syndrome.
 And, as the leaky gut syndrome gets worse, this, in turn, can have a negative effect on the thyroid, creating a vicious cycle!